Derby Castle terminus

-Beginnings
+History

 The site that now forms the station at Derby Castle is so called because the area to the north at that time housed the vast entertainment complex of the same name.
-The enterprising railway company owned the entire site, including the row of houses at Strathallan Crescent and the horse tram sheds and offices above.
+The enterprising railway, initially titled the Isle of Man Tramways & Electric Power Company, owned the entire site, including the row of houses at Strathallan Crescent and the horse tram sheds and offices above.
 Behind this building lay the Calvary Glen which too was the property of the company until 1934.
-The houses of the crescent were sold off in 1978 when the entire railway network became government owned, and the railway's offices took up residence in the building above the horse tram sheds at this time also.
-This office is now in the ownership of the local authority and renamed the "Strathallan Suite".
 This area has been the terminus of the line since it opened in 1893.
-At the northerly end of the site was the main entrance to the ballroom complex, and later the car park for the now-demolished Aquadrome Swimming Pool & Sauna which was part of the Summerland complex.
+Atit opened in 1893 the northerly end of the site was the main entrance to the ballroom complex, and later the car park for the now-demolished Summerland complex complete in 1968 following the demolition of the original complex; the Aquadrome swimming pool and sauna which was part of the same development was added later.
+Above the site, now the tramway depot, was developed in 1893 by filling in Port-E-Vada creek to create this reclaimed land for the depot, at the northern end of the promenade.
+This was the site of the power station to generate the required current to run the trams, and also served the first electric lamp standards on the island from 1897 in the nearby village of Onchan.
+Today the power station building remains at the nearby depot though long since used for other maintenance purposes by the tramway.

+Structures

 Booking Office

 The station still retains the original station booking office dating from 1897, built in a distinctive "rustic" style with half-log cladding, and steep alpine roofing.
 The facilities are basic and the office measures only 12' 6" by 8' (3.8 m by 2.4 m) and has room for station master and crew only; the station has never had its own toilets for instance, sharing facilities with the nearby Strathallan Hotel (latterly renamed "Terminus Tavern" as it is next to the electric and horse tram termini).
 Aside from the tarmacadam surfacing and modern shelter, the site remains unchanged since opening.

-Track
+Since the development of the new tramway headquarters, offices and booking office to the rear in 2019 the hut has seen use only as a crew room for staff.
 There is a loop of track to allow the motor car to be shunted around the trailer car.